Last updated on July 2, 2026

 Vorinclex, Voice of Hunger

-Finally we come to the big horror itself.
+Now we come to the big horror itself.
 Vorinclex, Voice of Hunger is an absolute terror.
-And rightly so as a Praetor.
+And rightly so as a praetor.

-Vorinclex adds extra mana each time you tap a land, and slows your opponents’ mana by tapping down their lands each time they use them.
+Vorinclex adds extra mana each time you tap a land, and slows your opponents’ mana by freezing their lands each time they use them.
 This is a nasty creature and a huge threat to any board.

 Goldspan Dragon